aurorascharff/aurorascharff.no/src/content/blog/handling-form-validation-errors-and-resets-with-useactionstate.md

 ## Handling form resets

 We notice that when we submit the form, but it fails due to errors, the form resets.
 This is because in React 19, when using uncontrolled inputs and the `action` property, the form will reset on submission.
-This can be good because it mimicks the MPA form submission behavior.
+This can be good because it mimics the MPA form submission behavior.

 When it resets, it resets back to its default values, which is the contact data.
 If we didn't have default values, it would be reset back to an empty form.